End of the Trail (Fraser): A national symbol

-Many copies of the 1915 statue are on display, including one at the Metropolitan Museum of Art in New York City, another in the library at Winona State University in Fraser's hometown of Winona, Minnesota, and a 1929 monument at the Riverside Cemetery in Oshkosh, Wisconsin.
-A painting of the statue's image appeared on the original cover of the 1971 album Surf's Up by the Beach Boys.
+Reproductions of the work have turned it into a recognizable symbol across America.
+Following the Exposition in San Francisco, images of the statue appeared in prints, miniatures, and postcards.
+The pose itself became widely imitated at traveling shows and rodeos.
+A painting of the statue appeared on the original cover of the 1971 album Surf's Up by the Beach Boys.
+Many copies of the 1915 statue are on display elsewhere, including one at the Metropolitan Museum of Art in New York City, another in the library at Winona State University in Fraser's hometown of Winona, Minnesota, and a 1929 version at the Riverside Cemetery in Oshkosh, Wisconsin.